nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 ### Resiliency

 You aren't the only one who needs access to your accounts.
-Should something happen to you, or some other unforeseen situation comes up, there needs to be a "break glass in case of emergency" -- without compromising on the password manager's fundamental security properties.
+Should something happen to you, or some other unforeseen situation come up, there needs to be a "break glass in case of emergency" option -- without compromising on the password manager's fundamental security properties.
 With password managers, this often comes in the form of some adaptation of "Emergency Access."
 Essentially, the idea is to provide a trusted party or parties with enough information to, individually or collectively, gain access to some or all of your encrypted data.

 Bitwarden has the concept of "Trusted Emergency Contacts" in their ["Emergency